The Initial Public Offering (IPO) Process

 The rise of secondary exchanges like Second Market, where investors can buy and sell private company shares, has made it much easier for early employees to cash out long before the company ever goes public.

-Who Decides if the Company Should Go Public?
+Who Decides if the Company Should Do An IPO?

 In most cases, it’s up to the Board and major shareholders.